Will it glue? On short-depth designs beyond the unitary group: Methods

 Hence, if we consider the action of a local $G$-circuit $U$ on $Q'$, all gates which are outside of the lightcone of the first qubit cancel: This is most clearly seen at the example of a brickwork circuit, cf.~Fig.~\ref{fig:lightcone}.
 In the first layer of $U$, all gates cancel after conjugation of $Q'$ except the gates that act on the first qubit.
 In the second layer, again all gates cancel except the ones that acts on qubits which are acted upon by the first layer, i.e.~the first two.
 Iterating this argument shows that the only gates left after $d$ layers are the gates that form a lightcone starting from the first qubit.
 If this lightcone does not include (a constant fraction of) all qubits, we are left with the operator $Q$ on the remaining qubits, unentangled with the remaining systems, which we can detect by measuring a suitable observable.
 More precisely, we show that this gives means to distinguish deep circuits (or Haar-random unitaries) from short circuits, setting a lower bound of $\Omega(l(n))$ for the depth of $k$-designs for the specific group, where $l(n)$ is the minimal depth of a lightcone that is supported on a constant fraction of all qubits.
 In the $1\mathrm{D}$ architecture this implies a lower bound of $\Omega(n)$, in the all-to-all connectivity a lower bound of $\Omega(\log(n))$.

+We note that finding such $Q$ for the considered groups is not difficult.
+For the orthogonal and unitary symplectic group, we can simply vectorize the preserved bilinear forms (the identify matrix $\one_n$ or the symplectic form $J_n$) to construct $Q$: We obtain $Q$ in the $k=2$ commutant as the projector onto the maximally entangled state $\ket{\Omega_n}$ or on $\ket{J_n} \equiv (J_n\otimes \one_n) \ket{\Omega_n}$, respectively, which both factorize in the desired way.
+For the Clifford group, we can find a suitable $Q$ in the $k=4$ commutant as the infamous stabilizer code projector $\propto\sum_P P^{\otimes 4}$, where the sum runs over all $n$-qubit Pauli operators.

-The second lower-bound technique is built on the insight that the above mentioned psd operators in the commutant allow to reduce certain \emph{Born probabilities} to \emph{Pauli expectation values}.
-The former are exactly the functions which can be estimated up to relative error using log-depth random circuit over the unitary group \cite{schuster_random_2024,laracuente2024approximate}, while the latter generally need linear depth, even for universal circuits.
-For the here considered subgroups, finding such a relation between these two types of functions indicates that a log-depth construction of (relative-error) designs is not possible.
-We explicitly construct such linear lower bounds for so-called `` generalized random brickwork'' circuit ensembles which are a structured way of constructing a random circuit and commonly used in the literature \cite{chen_incompressibility_2024, harrow_approximate_2023, schuster_random_2024} (see Def.~\ref{def:brickwork} for a precise definition).
-We are however confident that our arguments can be generalized to much broader class of circuit ensembles.
-Concretely, we show a lower bound of $\Omega(n)$ on the depth of relative-error state designs for the Clifford and orthogonal group, when using generalized random brickworks.
-This result holds for \textit{every architecture}.
-To prove these lower bounds we make critical use of the fact that within each brick there is a finite chance that the on a fixed qubit does not interact with any of the other qubits in the block.
-From this simple statement, combined with elements from the previously described techniques, we can derive our lower bounds.
+The second lower-bound technique is built on the insight that the existence of factorizing $Q$ in the commutant allows to reduce some of the `psd' quantities $\tr(P U\tn{k}Q' U\tnd{k})$ to \emph{Pauli expectation values}.
+The former are exactly the functions which can be estimated up to relative error using log-depth random circuits over the unitary group \cite{schuster_random_2025,laracuente2024approximate}, while the latter generally need linear depth, even for universal circuits.
+On a high level, the existence of such a relation between these two types of functions for the here considered subgroups prevents the construction of log-depth (relative-error) designs.
+More precisely, let us choose $P=P_1\otimes\cdots\otimes P_k$ to factorize over the $k$ copies such that